brangerbriz/machine-learning-docs/markdown/twitterbot-part-2-model-training-and-iteration.md

     val_generator = generator_wrapper(val_generator)
     train_generator = generator_wrapper(train_generator)

+    # clear the model's internal RNN states before training.
     model.reset_states()

     # train the model using train_generator for training data and val_generator
     # for validation data.
 The results from model.fit_generator() is a history
-    # object holds information about model training and evaluation for each
+    # object which holds information about model training and evaluation for
-    # epoch.
-We won't use it, but it's worth mentioning that it exists here in
+    # each epoch.
+We won't use it but it's worth mentioning that it exists
-    # case you do want to do something with that information in the future.
+    # here in case you want to do something with it in the future.
     history = model.fit_generator(train_generator,
                                   epochs=NUM_EPOCHS,
                                   steps_per_epoch=train_steps_per_epoch,